KirbyThe1/Flux-Prompt-Generator/README.md

     - **...
 (All other parameters as described in the Overview section)**

 3. **Connect the output of the node to a text-to-image model (like Flux or Stable Diffusion...etc) to generate images based on the generated prompt.**

+4. **Output Example**:
+   With Version 2.0, here’s an example of the prompt you can generate:

 ## Example